Screened superexchange mechanism for superconductivity applied to cuprates: Introduction

 Using this theoretical scheme, the resulting mean field model shows that the repulsive Coulomb interaction energy $U_{pd}$ between the holes of $p$ and $d$ orbitals, rarely considered in the literature \cite{Hansmann2014,Zegrodnik_2021}, is crucial for the effective attraction in the $d$-wave channel \cite{Leggett,Annett1999}.
 The presence of additional holes occupying the $d$ orbitals leads to screening and changes the sign of the pairing interaction under some conditions.

-We are also able to describe the pseudo-gap (PG) phase \cite{doi:10.1073/pnas.1209471109,osti_1488523,TomTimusk_1999} that results from correlation between adjacent holes with different spins.
+We are also able to describe the pseudogap (PG) phase \cite{doi:10.1073/pnas.1209471109,osti_1488523,TomTimusk_1999} that results from correlation between adjacent holes with different spins.
 We define an order parameter breaking the spin symmetry between neighbouring sites, different from the ones proposed in \cite{PhysRevResearch.2.023172}, in which the hole has frustrated dynamics, in the sense that it tilts its spin when hopping to an adjacent site.
 Our derived model also suggests that the strange metal state distinguishes from the Fermi liquid both by a narrow energy band and by a singular density of state.
 Finally, we determine an antiferromagnetic spin coupling $J$ \cite{ZR,Leggett} in agreement with experiments.
 As a result, we obtain the universal phase diagram of temperature versus doping in semi-quantitative agreement with experiments on cuprates.

-In this work, we are interested only in the leading order in the hopping parameters as a proof of principle of the ideas focusing on the main features.
-But we emphasize that the method developed is quite general could be extended to higher order for an improved accuracy and also for other unconventional superconductors, including other types of orbitals and potentials.
+In this work, we focus only on the leading order in the hopping parameters, as a proof of principle to highlight the main features of the ideas presented.
+However, we emphasize that the method developed is quite general and can be extended to higher orders for improved accuracy, as well as to other unconventional superconductors, including different types of orbitals and potentials.

 The paper is organized as follows.
-Starting from the three-band model in section 2, section 3 is devoted to the screened superexchange mechanism and its implication on superconductivity.
-Section 4 discusses how this formalism describes the other phases (pseudogap, strange metal, antiferromagnetism), before ending with the conclusion in section 5.
-Appendices contain a detailed account of the full formalism using the SW and HFB techniques and some details of the calculations.
+Starting from the three-band model in Sec.
+2, Sec 3 is devoted to the screened superexchange mechanism and its implication on superconductivity.
+Sec.
+4 discusses how this formalism describes the other phases (pseudogap, strange metal, antiferromagnetism), before ending with the conclusion in Sec.
+5. Appendices contain a detailed account of the full formalism using the SW and HFB techniques and some details of the calculations.